Adelperga: Conflict with Charlemagne

 After the fall of the Kingdom of the Lombards to Charlemagne, Adelperga's parents and sister were exiled to Francia, where they were imprisoned in religious houses.

 Adelperga and her sister Liutperga embarked upon a struggle to regain their patrimony and take revenge upon Charlemagne.
 Liutperga ultimately brought ruin upon herself and her family by encouraging her husband Tassilo to rebel against his cousin Charlemagne.
 Charlemagne discovered Tassilo's plots and confiscated his goods.
 Tassilo, Liutperga, and their children were banished to monasteries.

 Adelperga was more successful; her husband resisted Charlemagne for some time, until in 787 he agreed to make peace.
 At the encouragement of his wife and the Byzantines, he refused the peace treaty, which would have entailed surrendering part of his duchy to the Papacy.

 Adelperga and Arechis sponsored the church of Santa Sofia in Benevento.

 Regency

-When Arechis died on 26 August 787, Adelperga acted as regent, because Charlemagne hesitated to release Adelperga's son Grimoald, whom he kept as a hostage.
+When Arechis died on 26 August 787, Adelperga acted as regent because Charlemagne hesitated to release Adelperga's son Grimoald, whom he kept as a hostage.
 Grimoald was released and acceded as duke in February 787.
 He arrived in Benevento in 788, thus discontinuing Adalperga's regency.

 Grimoald swore fealty to Charlemagne and defeated a Byzantine invasion commanded by Adelchis.
-After this, Adelperga is not again mentioned.
+After this, Adelperga is not mentioned again.